JoaquinDucos/JoaquinDucos/README.md

 - 🌱 Currently learning C, Python, HTML & Css,Django framework, Solidity and Arduino programming.

-- 🔀 I’m looking to collaborate on coding debugs and University projects.
+- 🔀 I’m looking to collaborate on coding debugs, University contributions and a real world project where i can constantly learn and apply my knowledge.

 - 📫 How to reach me ==> joaquinducos@gmail.com